silvncr/Celebi/README.md

 <img src="docs/images/celebi.png">

 ### View Counter Bot
 This bot is for use with profile view counters from `https://gpvc.arturio.dev/`.
-If you don't know how to use them, just use the following code in your User or Org README page/website:
+If you don't know how to use them, just use the following code to the README/webpage for your User or Org:

 Markdown:
 ```markdown